m-wilkosz/python-data-visualization/README.md

 - HTML 5

 ### Setup
-First, you should have Python, Matplotlib and Pyplot installed if you don't already have them:
+First, you have to install Python, Matplotlib and Pyplot if you don't already have them:
 ```
 sudo apt-get install python3.8
 sudo apt install python3-pip